 The United Kingdom has played a massive role in the development of the F-35 since its inception as part of the Joint Strike Fighter program.
 In fact, a British pilot was the first to fly the prototype X-35B even before the contract had been handed to Lockheed Martin.
 Of course, the short take-off and vertical landing design of the F-35B are not new to the Royal Air Force who have operated the Hawker Siddeley Harrier since the late ‘60s.
 The United States Marines saw the effectiveness of this aircraft and soon started building them under licence.
 The F35B is specifically designed to replace the older Harriers in the near future.

 UK companies have also contributed to the F-35 in a number of ways.
 The Rolls-Royce LiftSystem is used as part of the power plant on the F-35B, giving it vertical landing capabilities.
 BAE systems, a key technological partner on the program, were very heavily involved with the development of the aircraft and provide a host of systems, including the following:

-In fact, BAE contributes around a 15% work share on each aircraft built and will continue to be involved in the maintenance of all aircraft worldwide.
+In fact, BAE contributes around a 15% work share on each aircraft built as highlighted recently by openfly.org.uk and will continue to be involved in the maintenance of all aircraft worldwide.
 It is estimated that their involvement with the Joint Strike Fighter program will bring over £1 billion to the UK economy as well as add around 25 000 jobs in the country.

 Herewith the specifications for the F-35A.